KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 Use the returned information to verify that the `tokenid` and `oracleid` match the information in our text editor.

-#### Assemble an Oracle dApp
+#### Assemble an Oracle Instance

-An oracle dApp automates the transfer of merkleroot data to our oracle.
-The Komodo software suite includes built-in tools for creating an oracle dApp.
+An oracle instance automates the transfer of merkleroot data to our oracle.
+The Komodo software suite includes built-in tools for creating an oracle instance.

 Change into the correct directory (this command assumes we installed Komodo in the default directory):